SwELECT transfers 17.5 lakh shares in ESG Green Energy

 |---|---|---|---|---|---|

-How will Syrma SGS Technology Limited's role as a group captive consumer impact ESG Green Energy's power generation capacity and revenue model going forward?
+How will Syrma SGS Technology Limited's role as a group captive consumer impact ESG Green Energy's power generation capacity utilization and future revenue streams?

 Could this equity transfer signal a broader strategy by SwELECT Energy Systems to onboard more industrial captive consumers into ESG Green Energy, and which sectors might be targeted next?